gsforza/emacs-the-adhd-way/docs/03-package-installation.md

 `ace-window-pkg.el`.
 The `autoloads` feature is a really nifty thing, in my opinion.
 What it does is it tells Emacs about the functions (or macros) of the installed package and the file(s) where they actually reside in.
-This greatly enhances the startup of Emacs because it does not load the files until they are needed to actually provide the functions they contain.
+This greatly enhances the start-up of Emacs because it does not load the files until they are needed to actually provide the functions they contain.